d3ividloper/coding-test/problem-1/discount-service/README.md

 - Exception: Contain custom exceptions for error handling.
 - Repository: Here are the contracts with repos.

-### Application layer structure
+### 2. Application layer structure

 - UseCase: Contain use cases folders.
 - Contracts: The contract(iface) for Use Case.

-### Infrastructure layer structure
+### 3. Infrastructure layer structure

 - Controller: The api controller.
 - Repository: The adapters for needed repositories.

+### TESTS
+- I added some unit [tests](./tests) using PHPUnit.
+I added the Use case, an entity and some services in order to see the different tests we can do.

+## API
-### API Response
+### Response
-The API response is a json which contains an array of discounts.
+The API response is in json format which contains an array of discounts.
-I differentiate in discounts with amount (10%, 20%...) and discounts which giveaway items.
+I differentiate in both cases: discounts with amount (10%, 20%...) and discounts which giveaway items.
 As you can see in the code below:
 ```
 {